dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### Create filter rules in configuration

-The project template code calls `CreateDefaultBuilder` to set up logging for the Console and Debug providers.
+The project template code calls `CreateDefaultBuilder` to set up logging for the Console, Debug, and EventSource (ASP.NET Core 2.2 or later) providers.
 The `CreateDefaultBuilder` method sets up logging to look for configuration in a `Logging` section, as explained [earlier in this article](#configuration).

 The configuration data specifies minimum log levels by provider and category, as in the following example: